Certificate of Higher Education in Theology, Ministry and Mission

 Key info

-• Entry requirements: Normally 2 A levels, but as most students are over 21, we take into account your experience and commitment to the course
+• Entry requirements: Normally 2 A levels, but we take into account your experience and commitment to the course

 • Qualification level: Certificate of Higher Education (CertHE) in Theology, Ministry and Mission